almostengr/almostengrwebsite/README.md

 ## Description

-This is the code for my personal blog and website, [thealmostengineer.com](http://thealmostengineer.com).
+Code for one of my websites, [thealmostengineer.com](http://thealmostengineer.com).

 In the past, the website was ran on Drupal 7.
 To get rid of the overhead of having to keep up with the maintenance of updating the website,